BdR76/CSVLint/docs/readme.md

 Syntax highlighting colors
 --------------------------
 Syntax highlighting will make it easier to see columns in the data files.
-By default the plug-in will set a background color scheme.
+There are four pre-defined color schemes you can select in the `Setttings` dialog.
+At first time startup, the plug-in will select normal or darkmode color scheme, depending on the Dark Mode setting in the Notepad++ `config.xml`.

 ![CSV Lint color styles for syntax highlighting](/docs/csvlint_color_styles.png?raw=true "CSV Lint plug-in color styles for syntax highlighting")

-The color settings are stored in a `CSVLint.xml` file.
-There is no style select dialog, but you can edit the .xml file to select one of the four pre-defined styles.
+The color scheme settings are stored in a file `CSVLint.xml` which is automatically created at first time startup or when the file is missing, also see an example [CSVLint.xml file here](https://github.com/BdR76/CSVLint/blob/master/config/CSVLint.xml).

 	%USERPROFILE%\AppData\Roaming\Notepad++\plugins\config\CSVLint.xml

-The default xml file will contain 4 color schemes, with the other three commented-out, also see the [CSVLint.xml file here](https://github.com/BdR76/CSVLint/blob/master/config/CSVLint.xml).
-You can copy or edit one set of `WordsStyle` tags as active, and remove or comment-out the other three.
-Save the xml file and restart Notepad++ before it will take effect.

-If you make any errors in the XML you can just delete the `CSVLint.xml` file and the default will automatically be created the next time you start Notepad++.

 You can also change the colors in the "Style Configurator dialog", see menu item `Settings > Style configurator... > Language: CSV Lint`.
 The "CSV Lint" should be near bottom of list.
 If you have a CSV file open you'll immediately see the changes as you edit them.
+Note that selecting a default color scheme in `Setttings` will overwrite any changes made in the Style Configurator dialog.

 About
 -----